Juniper/nita/examples/chatgpt/README.md

 ![Example output image](images/img2.JPG)

 And if nothing appears to be working, press `F12` in your browser to review the console output.
+Otherwise kick back, relax and admire your work.
+Well done!